Willem Sassen

-Wilhelmus Antonius Sassen (born 16 April 1918 – died 2002) was a Dutch collaborator, Nazi journalist and a member of the Waffen-SS.
+Wilhelmus Antonius Sassen (16 April 1918 – 2002) was a Dutch collaborator, Nazi journalist and a member of the Waffen-SS.
 He became known around 1960 as "the interviewer of Adolf Eichmann".

 Biography

 Willem Sassen was born in Geertruidenberg, Netherlands.
 He was raised in a traditional Roman Catholic family in North Brabant and attended a gymnasium in Neerbosch near Nijmegen and in Breda.
 His father was impressed by the fascist ideas of the Zwart Front (literally 'Black Front').
 Sassen decided against becoming a priest choosing to study law in Leuven and Ghent instead.
 As a student, he was a member of the German-Flemish workers' group DeVlag.
 When Sassen visited the 1936 Summer Olympics in Berlin, his admiration for Adolf Hitler and Nazi Germany grew.
 Because of Sassen's pro-Nazi political activities, the authorities expelled him from Belgium, so he was unable to finish his law studies.